python3statement/pycon-2017/proposal.md

 This talk will have 3 main parts:

-In the first part, we will describe our quest, focusing on movements toward Python 3 and the concerns that arise for library developers who wish to end support for Python 2.
+In the first part, we will describe our quest, focusing on libraries moving to support only toward Python 3.
+This includes describing the concerns that should be on the mind of library developers that want end support for Python 2.

 In the second part, we will describe several ways to approach the transition itself, complete with a discussion of the merits and demerits of each approach.
 In particular, we will end with a focus on our new solution that avoids many of the pitfalls of earlier solutions.

-In the third part, we describe the work needed in order to make to implement the newest solution and how it avoids unleashing rabbits on unsuspecting Python 2 users.
+In the third part, we describe the work that was needed in order to make to implement the newest solution and how it avoids unleashing killer rabbits on unsuspecting Python 2 users.

 Audience
 ========